cloudfoundry/diego-release/examples/bosh-lite/README.md

 1. Install and start [BOSH-Lite](https://github.com/cloudfoundry/bosh-lite),
    following its
    [README](https://github.com/cloudfoundry/bosh-lite/blob/master/README.md).
-   For garden-linux to function properly in the Diego deployment, we recommend using version 9000.69.0 or later of the BOSH-Lite Vagrant box image.
+   For garden-runc to function properly in the Diego deployment, we recommend using version 9000.69.0 or later of the BOSH-Lite Vagrant box image.

 1. Upload the latest version of the Warden BOSH-Lite stemcell directly to BOSH-Lite: